Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-In 2021 Census data, which may reflect COVID-19 conditions, 18.9% of residents work from home.
-Service frequency averages 191 trips per day across all routes, equating to approximately 191 weekly trips per stop.
+Across all routes, service frequency averages 191 trips per day, equating to approximately 191 weekly trips per stop.

 Frequently Asked Questions - Transport